 Annual governance statement The governance statement provides details of the purpose of the framework of internal control, along with an analysis of its effectiveness.
 It describes a number of sources of assurance for the accountable officer and identifies areas for improvements to be focussed on in the future.
+The statement also highlights the annual self evaluation exercise carried out by the Council, which is based on the SOLACE/CIPFA good governance framework.
+Improvement points from this exercise are included within the statement and in the corporate improvement plan.
 We reviewed the governance statement and requested a number of amendments to ensure compliance with guidance and our understanding of the Council.
 We requested a change to the annual governance statement to identify how the Council's arrangements comply with the CIPFA statement on the role of the chief financial officer in local government (2010) to ensure compliance with the requirements of the Code.
 Remuneration report Scottish Statutory Instrument 2011 number 64, The Local Authority Accounts (Scotland) Amendment Regulations 2011 amended the Local Authority Accounts (Scotland) Regulations 1985 added the requirement for local authority bodies to prepare a remuneration report.
 The Local Government Finance Circular number 8/2011, issued by the Scottish Government, provides guidance that the remuneration report is a statement in its own right and not a note to the financial statements.
 While there is no statutory prescription on its placement in the financial statements, it suggests a suitable placement would be after the governance statement.
 The remuneration report follows the annual governance statement at the end of the financial statements.
 Internal controls Our reporting throughout the year has identified a number of significant weaknesses and risks arising from gaps in the strategic and financial control framework, including in respect of procurement arrangements, bank and other reconciliation and journal authorisation processes.
 As the financial and operating environment in which the Council operates continues to change, with developing priorities and new and emerging financial and non-financial risks, it is increasingly important that the Council plan, supporting service plans and other developments are underpinned by effective organisation-wide controls, robust financial management processes and effective key financial controls.